akoenig/zed-gfm-preview/README.md

     gh:akoenig/zed-gfm-preview

-If you want to use this as your default markdown preview, change the markdown handler in your `user.json`:
+If you want to use the package as your default markdown preview, change the markdown handler in your `user.json`:

     modes: {
         markdown: {